-Intentional self-harm hospitalisations, by states and territories, Australia, 2008–09 to 2018–19.
+Intentional self-harm hospitalisations, by states and territories, Australia, 2008–09 to 2020–22.

-The line graph shows rates of intentional self-harm hospitalisations from 2008–09 to 2018–19 for each state and territory and the total for Australia.
+The line graph shows rates of intentional self-harm hospitalisations from 2008–09 to 2020–22 for each state and territory and the total for Australia.
 Users can also choose to view age-specific rate, numbers and proportion of hospitalisations for intentional self-harm by states and territory by sex and specific age groups.
-From 2008–09 to 2018–19, the Northern Territory had the highest rates of intentional self-harm hospitalisations.
-Rates in the Northern Territory increased from 164.6 per 100,000 population in 2008–09 to 266.0 in 2018–19.
-In 2018–19, Queensland had the second highest rate at 168.3 hospitalisations per 100,000 population.
-The total rate for Australia in 2018–19 was 117.8 per 100,000 population.

-Variation in hospital admission policy and practices between states and territories may have contributed to differences in the reporting of hospitalisation data, for further information see data quality statement.
+Variation in hospital admission policy and practices between states and territories may have contributed to differences in the reporting of hospitalisation data, for further information see the data quality statement.